 Statistical Analysis

 Tests for normal distribution were completed on the recorded data and means and standard deviations for tuck jump total score were calculated across the two testing sessions.
+Twenty five participants per group were selected to provide a sufficiently small confidence interval to the reliability statistics.
+This provided a confidence interval factor of approximately 1.35 to apply random variation.
+Doubling the sample size would only reduce the precision of the confidence interval factor to 1.22 (14), and thus have limited effects on the outcomes or interpretations of reliability.

 Reliability statistics included: change in mean, intra-class correlation coefficient (ICC) to determine rank order repeatability and typical error estimate.
 Reliability data was computed through Microsoft Excel® 2010 using a freely available spread sheet (15).
 To determine systematic bias between trials paired samples t-tests were used with a p value ≤ 0.05.
 The total number of jumps completed during each trial was calculated and a paired samples t-test was used to check for a significant difference between test sessions.
 Further, Pearson correlation coefficients were calculated to assess the relationship between tuck jump total score and the number of jumps performed.
 Paired samples t-tests were and Pearson correlation coefficients were processed using SPSS ® (V.21.
 Chicago Illinois).